Murad Mohammad, Esq. - Partner

 Murad's primary focus area is in criminal law.
 He has successfully represented numerous criminal defense clients in high profile cases ranging from homicides, violent crimes, sex crimes, gang-related incidents, and weapons and drug charges.
 Murad has secured acquittals and not-guilty verdicts in several of these cases, and has successfully negotiated plea bargains in other cases.

 Murad is on the board of numerous community service organizations, and has been invited to speak and present extensively on criminal law and representing minority clients.
 Murad was featured on National Public Radio and has presented numerous Continuing Legal Education programs statewide on a variety of topics.
-Murad's presentations include sessions at the Statewide Judges Conference, Federal Public Defender training, the NAPABA (National Asian American Bar Association) Conference, the Department of Human Rights Conference, Statewide Integration Conference, Education Minnesota Conference.
+Murad's presentations include sessions at the Statewide Judges Conference, Minnesota State Bar Association Criminal Trial School, Minnesota Continuing Legal Education, Ramsey County Bar Association, Federal Public Defender training, the NAPABA (National Asian American Bar Association) Conference, the Department of Human Rights Conference, Statewide Integration Conference, and the Education Minnesota Conference.